BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 ### &#39;init&#39;(app_id, callback)

-Adding the Branch script to your page, automatically creates a window.branch object with all of the external methods described below.
-All calls made to Branch methods are stored in a queue, so even if the SDK is not fully insantiated, calls made to it will be queed in the order they were originally called.
-The init function on the Branch object initiates the Branch session and creates a new user session if it doesn't already exist in `sessionStorage`.
+Adding the Branch script to your page automatically creates a window.branch object with all the external methods described below.
+All calls made to Branch methods are stored in a queue, so even if the SDK is not fully instantiated, calls made to it will be queued in the order they were originally called.
+The init function on the Branch object initiates the Branch session and creates a new user session, if it doesn't already exist, in `sessionStorage`.

 ##### Usage

 ```
 Branch.init(
-    app_di,
+    app_id,
     callback(err, data)
 )
 ```